canjs/canjs/docs/can-canjs/can-core.md

 @page can-core Core
-@parent canjs
+@parent canjs 2
+@templateRender <% %>
 @description The best, most hardened and generally useful libraries in CanJS.

 @body

 ## Use

-CanJS's core libraries are the modules most commonly used to build web applications.
+CanJS's core libraries are the best, most hardened and generally useful modules.
 Each module is part of an independent package, so you should install the ones you use directly:

 ```
 npm install can-define can-set can-connect can-component can-stache can-route --save
 ```

-Lets explore each one a bit more.
+Lets explore each module a bit more.

 ## can-compute